JosuaKrause/redipy/README.md

 - Not all Redis commands are supported yet: This will eventually be resolved.
-- The API differs slightly: Most notably stored values are always strings (i.e., the bytes returned by redis are decoded as utf-8).
+- The API differs slightly: Most notably stored values are always strings (i.e., the bytes returned by Redis are decoded as utf-8).
-- The semantic of redis functions inside scripts has been altered to feel more natural coming from python: Redis functions inside lua scripts often differ greatly from the documented behavior.
-For example, `LPOP` returns `false` for an empty list inside lua (instead of `nil` or `cjson.null`).
+- The semantic of Redis functions inside scripts has been altered to feel more natural coming from python: Redis functions inside Lua scripts often differ greatly from the documented behavior.
+For example, `LPOP` returns `false` for an empty list inside Lua (instead of `nil` or `cjson.null`).
 While `LPOP` returns `None` in the python API.
 The script API of `redipy` has been altered to match the python API more closely.
-As the user doesn't code in lua directly the benefit of having a more consistent API outweighs the more complicated lua code that needs to be generated in the backend.
+As the user doesn't code in Lua directly the benefit of having a more consistent API outweighs the more complicated Lua code that needs to be generated in the backend.
-- Scripts aim to use python semantics as best as possible: In lua array indices start at 1.
-The script API uses a 0 based indexing system and transparently adjusts indices in the lua backend.
+- Scripts aim to use python semantics as best as possible: In Lua array indices start at 1.
+The script API uses a 0 based indexing system and transparently adjusts indices in the Lua backend.
 Other, similar changes are performed as well.
-- Scripts use JSON to pass arguments and return values: The arguments to the script are passed as JSON bytes for the lua backend.
+- Scripts use JSON to pass arguments and return values: The arguments to the script are passed as JSON bytes for the Lua backend.
 Keys are passed as is.
-  The return value of the script is also converted into JSON when moving from lua to python.
-Note, that the empty dictionary (`{}`) and the empty list (`[]`) are indistinguishable in lua so `None` is returned instead of setting the return value to either of these.
+  The return value of the script is also converted into JSON when moving from Lua to python.
+Note, that the empty dictionary (`{}`) and the empty list (`[]`) are indistinguishable in Lua so `None` is returned instead of setting the return value to either of these.

 [🔝](#quick-access)